kilimanjjjaro/wrkload-api/README.md

 # wrkload API

-wrkload API is a simple, easy-to-use API REST used by a web app as backend.
+wrkload API is a simple, easy-to-use API REST developed to be used as backend by an app.
 It's focused on the documentation and organization of the time it took a user to finish a task.

 <br>